 General Mills initiatives aim to accelerate regenerative agriculture adoption

-New initiatives from General Mills, in partnership with American Farmland Trust and Rodale Institute, aim to accelerate regenerative agriculture in regions where the company sources organic wheat, oats and tomatoes.
+New initiatives from General Mills, in partnership with American Farmland Trust and Rodale Institute, aim to accelerate regenerative agriculture.

 The partnerships will advance General Mills’ goal of one million acres of regenerative agriculture farmland by 2023, according to a news release.